Visa requirements for Cuban citizens

 Visa requirements for Cuban citizens are administrative entry restrictions by the authorities of other states placed on citizens of Cuba.

-Cuban citizens had visa-free or visa on arrival access to 65 countries and territories, ranking the Cuban passport 82nd in the world (tied with Ghana and Morocco) in terms of travel freedom according to the Henley Passport Index.
+As of 2025, Cuban citizens had visa-free or visa on arrival access to 59 countries and territories, ranking the Cuban passport 83rd in the world according to the Henley Passport Index.

 Visa requirements map

 Visa requirements

 Visa requirements for holders of ordinary passports travelling for tourism purposes:

 Territories and disputed areas

 Visa requirements for Cuban citizens for visits to various territories, disputed areas and restricted zones: